 Hot air induction, or hot air boxes, are common on newer tractors and basically consist of a heater element in your air intake system.
 When activated, the unit preheats the air that enters the engine and raises the cylinder temperature enough to cause combustion.
 Check your user manual for your tractor since this typically is not an automatic system, but a manual system you need to activate.
 On my John Deere 5105, you need to push the key in and hold for 3 to 5 seconds, then turn the key to start your engine.

-Some of the best small farm tractors sold in cold climates have an 110v plug near the engine block to supply house electricity to a small block heater.
+Some of the best small farm tractors sold in cold climates have a 110v plug near the engine block to supply house electricity to a small block heater.
 This heater keeps the engine’s coolant somewhat warm so it will start in very cold environments, but it’s meant to be plugged in overnight, not 5 minutes before you need to start it.
 If your block is cold enough that it won’t start, plug it in and wait an hour or two.
-If we expect a bitterly cold night, we plug our tractor in and leave it overnight in case we need it to plow snow or run our generator if we loose power.
+If we expect a bitterly cold night, we plug our tractor in and leave it overnight in case we need it to plow snow or run our generator if we lose power.

 If worse comes to worst, spray a little silicone lubricant spray into the tractor’s air intake (without the air filter) and try to start it.
 Silicone spray will ignite before cold diesel will, so if you can get it to start the cylinder heads will heat up enough to run in diesel.
 Do not use ether spray to start a diesel tractor.